esrasen9/netflix-clone/README.md

 </pre>
 </li>
 <li>
-Get your firebase config details by creating a free project on Firebase.
+Get your firebase config details by creating a free project on
+<a rel="stylesheet" href="https://firebase.google.com">Firebase</a>.
 </li>
 <br>
 <li>